 N.B.: A taxpayer may obtain a tax refund in connection with a change of the applicable tax rate from 30% to 13% in accordance with the acquired status of a tax resident of Russia during 2014, by filing with the tax office a tax return as well as documents confirming the tax residency by April 30, 2015 (art.
 231 of the Tax Code).

 We are pleased to offer our advisory services in complying with these requirements, including the drafting and filing of all the required documents.
-You can read more about our tax compliance services here.
+You can read the full list of our legal services here.

 If you have any questions or need additional information, please contact our office.